satisayknight/Teamproject5/README.md

 Room reservations

-Days to be booked / hours booked/ discount for staying longer types of rooms provided food or not
+-Days to be booked / hours booked/ discount for staying longer -types of rooms
+-provided food or not
-Number of guests / max per room are they a member or not / add a discount military discount check in/ check out
+-Number of guests / max per room
+-are they a member or not / add a discount
+-military discount
+-check in/ check out

 ### sub-directory 1